 VERSION NUMBER DATE REVISED DESCRIPTION OF REVISIONS 1 March 12, 2020 Original version 2 May 15, 2020 Edits were made throughout the document.
 For convenience and ease of reference, all edits are marked in gray.
-1 3 January 20, 2021 Edits were made throughout the document, which include editing the order of some sections.
+3 January 20, 2021 Edits were made throughout the document, which include editing the order of some sections.
 For convenience and ease of reference, all edits are marked in gray.
 4 April 23, 2021 Edits were made throughout the document.
 For convenience and ease of reference, all edits are marked in gray.
 5 December 23, 2021 Edits to reflect changes included in the Action Plan Substantial Amendment 7.
+6 July 21, 2022 Edits were made throughout the document.
+For convenience and ease of reference, all edits are marked in gray.
+Changes were made to voluntary withdrawal, non-responsive applicants, eligibility, recovery grant award, etc.

-1 Removed: mention of loans throughout the Guideline, as a portion of this Program has been removed in Action Plan Amendment 4 published for public comment on March 31, 2020; and description of DDEC's role in the Program, as DDEC has been removed as a partner agency for this program in Action Plan Amendment 4 published for public comment on March 31, 2020.
+&lt;sup>1 Removed: mention of loans throughout the Guideline, as a portion of this Program has been removed in Action Plan Amendment 4 published for public comment on March 31, 2020; and description of DDEC's role in the Program, as DDEC has been removed as a partner agency for this program in Action Plan Amendment 4 published for public comment on March 31, 2020.